denistsoi/franklinchen.github.io/source/_posts/2013-04-06-comeback-from-pittsburgh-marathon-overtraining.markdown

 ### Conquering the Oakland hill

 I managed the Oakland hill pretty well, being very focused.
-I continued going hard all the way back to Shadyside.
+I continued going hard all the way back to True Runner in Shadyside.
 Near the end, I felt my calves getting tight, just as in the half marathon last week when my right calf seized up after I was walking after the finish line.
 I thought it was very useful to have triggered this exact sensation and knowing where it was, because it meant that maybe I would be able to train my body to accept that state of fatigue (after running 12 miles) and continue.
 Also, the feeling cleared up fairly quickly after I stopped to walk, so I think last week the real trigger was my pointless little sprint near the end.
 If I avoid any sprinting during the marathon, I might well be able to avoid cramping.
 At least, that is the plan.

 ### A decision about Gatorade